pezware/samedi.dev/docs/GO_1_25_UPGRADE.md

 - name: Set up Go
   uses: actions/setup-go@v5
   with:
-    go-version-file: '.tool-versions'
+    go-version-file: '.go-version'
     cache: true
 ```

 **Benefits:**
-- ✅ Single source of truth (`.tool-versions`)
 - ✅ No hardcoded versions in CI
-- ✅ Local and CI always use same Go version
+- ✅ Local and CI use same Go version (1.25.1)
+- ✅ `.go-version` automatically read by actions/setup-go
-- ✅ Automatically updates when `.tool-versions` changes
+- ✅ `.tool-versions` used by asdf locally

 Also removed the Go version matrix (`go: ['1.21', '1.22']`) since we now use a single version from `.tool-versions`.